 Accounting for uncertain income tax positions, relating to both federal and state income taxes, are required when a more likely than not threshold is attained.
 If such positions result in uncertainties, then the unrecognized tax liability is estimated based on a cumulative probability assessment that aggregates the estimated tax liability for all uncertain tax positions.
 SAMA follows guidance that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
-This guidance provides that the tax effects from an uncertain tax position can only be recognized in the financial statements if the position is "mehikely-than- not" to be sustained if the position were to bechallenged by a taxing authority.
+This guidance provides that the tax effects from an uncertain tax position can only be recognized in the financial statements if the position-likely-than-position by is "more not" to be sustained if the were to be authority.
 The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.
 The organization has determined there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
-Its tax status as a non-profit corporation is its only tax position and is highly certain for the years ended December 31, 2020 and December 31, 2019.
+Its tax status as a non-profit corporation is its only tax position and is highly certain for the years ended December 31, 2022 and December 31, 2021.